 Effective March 20, 2019, the University entered into an agreement with a management company for which the owner is the spouse of a board member.
 The management company will be responsible for managing the operations of one of the University's properties.
 The University is required to pay a monthly amount of \$6,500 to the management company.
 The University has a bank account for which the management company uses to help in managing the operations of the University's property.
-As of June 30, 2023 and 2022, the balance in this bank account was \$1,107,290 and \$967,648, respectively.
-This agreement was extended in fiscal year 2023 and will terminate on March 31, 2024.
-Additionally, the University received \$77,982 and \$64,006 in contributions from board members during the fiscal years ended June 30, 2023 and 2022, respectively.
+As of June 30, 2024 and 2023, the balance in this bank account was \$1,610,054 and \$1,107,290, respectively.
+This agreement was extended in fiscal year 2025 and will terminate on March 31, 2025.
+Additionally, the University received \$144,382 and \$77,982 in contributions from board members and leadership during the fiscal years ended June 30, 2024 and 2023, respectively.